Malnutrition: Social Pharmacy Theory Notes 1st year PDF Book

 Diet-related non-communicable diseases

-Diet-related non-communicable diseases (NCDs) include cardiovascular diseases (such as heart attacks and stroke, and often linked with high blood pressure), certain cancers, and diabetes.
+Diet-related non-communicable diseases (NCDs) include cardiovascular diseases (such as heart attacks and stroke, often linked with high blood pressure), certain cancers, and diabetes.
 Unhealthy diets and poor nutrition are among the top risk factors for these diseases globally.

 Reference: https://www.who.int